caoccao/JavetSanitizer/README.md

 Javet Sanitizer is designed to protect the script engine from that kind of attacks.

-## Why not user Babel?
+## Why not use Babel?

-Babel is too slow.
+- Babel is too slow.
+- Babel AST cannot be easily imported to JVM.

 ## Features